Veentikon/Veentikon.github.io/about.md

 ---

 Hello there!
-My name is Vitalii Radzividlo and I am a computer scientist
+My name is Vitalii Radzividlo, I am a recent graduate of University of Saskatchewan where I studied computer scientist.